Albert0i/react_redux_tutorial/ActionPlan.md

 export default counterSlice.reducer
 ```

+The benefit here is that our component doesn't even have to know the structure of the state at all.
+All of that is now handled in the slice.

 ## V. Add Slice Reducers to the Store
 > By defining a field inside the reducers parameter, we tell the store to use this slice reducer function to handle all updates to that state.